Logo

 Woodrow Wilson was the first Southerner elected president since Zachary Taylor in 1848 and the only former subject of the Confederacy.

-At Princeton, Woodrow Wilson actively dissuaded the admission of African-Americans as students.
+At Princeton, Woodrow Wilson actively discouraged the admission of African-Americans as students.

 Woodrow Wilson appointed a total of nine African-Americans to prominent positions in the federal bureaucracy, eight of whom were Republican carry-overs.

-Since 1863, the US mission to Haiti and Santo Domingo was almost always led by an African-American diplomat regardless of what party the sitting president belonged to; Wilson ended this half-century-old tradition but continued to appoint black diplomats like George Washington Buckner, as well as Joseph L Johnson, to head the mission to Liberia.
+Since 1863, the US mission to Haiti and Santo Domingo was almost always led by an African American diplomat regardless of what party the sitting president belonged to; Wilson ended this half-century-old tradition but continued to appoint Black diplomats, such as George Washington Buckner, as well as Joseph L Johnson, to head the mission to Liberia.

 Woodrow Wilson's administration escalated the discriminatory hiring policies and segregation of government offices that had begun under Theodore Roosevelt and continued under Taft.